-Atlanta Day Trips, Atlanta Explorations, City Parks, Cultural Cuisine, Distillery, Drinks, Eats, Events, Festivals, Free, Georgia, Hiking, Microbrewery, Museums, Nature Preserve, No meat, Sports, Travel, Wine, Zoo
+Atlanta Day Trips, Atlanta Explorations, City Parks, Cultural Cuisine, Distillery, Drinks, Eats, Events, Festivals, Free, Georgia, Hiking, Microbrewery, Museums, Native American, Nature Preserve, No meat, Small Town, Sports, Theater, Travel, Wine, Zoo

 We have been on a bit of a hiatus for the last month or so, because we have gone through some massive changes and exciting adventures.
 Approximately a month ago, we packed up our stuff and donated all of our furniture to Lutheran Services of Georgia.
 We moved our stuff from ATL to STL and then, following a wedding weekend in Kansas City, we headed out to a 2 week trip out west to explore our nation’s beautiful national parks and wildlife.
 Afterwards, we spent a week in St. Louis getting our affairs in order, and then with a rental car drove up to NYC, the Big Apple, to begin a new and somewhat nerve-wracking adventure.
 We stayed with a friend while we looked for an apartment and, somehow, we found a place within the first day.
 Thus far, we have had some amazing experiences, eaten some delicious food, and seen some incredible places.
 We thought we should reflect on the last three and a half years we have spent together in Atlanta exploring and highlight some of the places we never made it to.
 We tried to explore as much as we could, but there is always more to see and do.
 We listed below all of the things we were unable to get to, and we will also continue to share the places we visited.

 Activities: For those who work 9-5 Monday through Friday, a few of these may be difficult to get to; however, there are a variety of Georgia attractions options available to explore.